Frequently Asked Questions

 Click here for more information.

-Members who have undertaken more than the amount of CPD as set out in regulation 5.1 may not carry forward the surplus hours to the following year or biennium (as applicable).
-The CPD attainment set out in regulation 5.1 is the minimum that Members are required to achieve to maintain their professional competence.
-It is recommended that the time investment in CPD exceeds these minimum levels.
+Members who have undertaken more than the required amount of CPD as set out in regulation 5.1 may not carry forward the surplus hours to the following year.
+The CPD attainment set out in regulation 5.1 is the minimum that members are required to achieve to maintain their professional competence.
+It is recommended that the time invested in CPD exceeds these minimum levels.

 Structured CPD is any form of formal learning activity that is designed to achieve specific learning outcomes and is capable of being objectively verified by a competent source.
-Unstructured CPD is any informal learning activity such as on-the-job training, online research, self-study, casual reading of professional journals and participation in events where the focus is on knowledge sharing.
+Unstructured CPD is any informal learning activity such as on-the-job training, online research, self-study, casual reading of professional journals and participation in events, where the focus is on knowledge sharing.
 For more information, click here.

 Please log in to the AICB Member Portal to update your CPD activities under the CPD tab.